hansonrobotics/robo_blender/README.md

 #### Inputs
-  * pi_vision (RegionOfInterest) - topic publishing ROI  for tracking
+  * chest_pivision (NRegionsOfInterest) - populates the scene with ROI from chest camera
-  * glancetarget (RegionOfInterest) - topic publishing ROI for glancing
+  * eye_pivision (NRegionsOfInterest) - populates the scene with ROI from eye camera

 ##### outputs
   * neck_euler - publishes neck angle